flashwing-04/showtime-website-project-archive/content/ws21/master/m2-a-better-spotify/features.md

 {{<section title="Tag System" >}}
 Another improvement of the system was adding a way to tag songs for the user.
-This was not possible with Spotify and was high on the priority list of our focus group which was why implementing a **tag system** was out of the question.
+This was not possible with Spotify and was high on the priority list of our focus group, which was why implementing a **tag system** was out of the question.
 After all, it is not always possible to present one's own visions in a **one-dimensional hierarchical concept**, which is why cross-references are necessary.

-With the tag system, a user has now the possibility to **sort** songs not just in one way via using the Playlist feature but also via using customizable tags.
+With the tag system, a user has now the possibility to **sort** songs not just in one way via using the Playlist feature, but also via using customizable tags.
 The user can **create them themself** and is free in naming them and choosing a distinct **colour** for them.
 This helps the user to get a **visual clue** when scrolling through song lists and aids in **grouping songs** accordingly.

 {{<image src="TagSystem.gif" alt="creating a new tag" caption="How to create a new tag">}}

 Tags work as individual playlists for themselves.
-With a single click on the tag a list with all songs with the same tag will be displayed.
-This makes it a lot easier to **adjust the tags** on songs as well as check which songs belong to the tag and which don't.
+With a single click on the tag, a list with all songs with the same tag will be displayed.
+This makes it a lot easier to **adjust the tags** on songs, as well as check which songs belong to the tag and which don't.

 {{</section>}}